 The Reef Fish FMP (with environmental impact statement [EIS]) was implemented in November 1984 and set a calendar fishing year for those species in the FMP.
 The original list of species included in the management unit consisted of snappers, groupers, and sea basses.
 Seriola species, including greater amberjack, were in a second list of species included in the fishery, but not in the management unit.
 The species in this list were not considered to be target species, because they were generally taken incidentally to the directed fishery for species in the management unit.
 Their inclusion in the Reef Fish FMP was for purposes of data collection, and their take was not regulated.
 This history of management covers actions pertinent to the harvest of Gulf greater amberjack.
-A complete history of management for the Reef Fish FMP is available on the Council's website.6
+A complete history of management for the Reef Fish FMP is available on the Council's website.

 Amendment 1 (with environmental assessment [EA], regulatory impact review [RIR], and regulatory flexibility analyses [RFA]) implemented in 1990, added greater amberjack and lesser amberjack to the list of species in the management unit.
-It set a greater amberjack recreational minimum size limit of 28 inches fork length (FL), a 3-fish recreational bag limit, and a commercial minimum size limit of 36 inches FL.
+It set a greater amberjack recreational minimum size limit of 28 inches FL, a 3-fish recreational bag limit, and a commercial minimum size limit of 36 inches FL.

-Amendment 12 (with EA, RIR, and RFA), implemented in 1997, reduced the greater amberjack bag limit from three fish to one fish per person, and created an aggregate bag limit of 20 reef fish for all reef fish species not having a bag limit (including lesser amberjack, banded rudderfish, and almaco jack).
-Check about minimum size limit for jacks
+Amendment 12 (with EA, RIR, and RFA), implemented in 1997, reduced the greater amberjack bag limit from three fish to one fish per person, created an aggregate bag limit of 20 reef fish for all reef fish species not having a bag limit (including lesser amberjack, banded rudderfish, and almaco jack), and established a minimum recreational size limit of 28 inches FL.
+The commercial size limit of 36 inches FL was retained for greater amberjack.

-Amendment 15 (with EA, RIR, and RFA), implemented in 1998, established a fixed closed season for the commercial harvest of greater amberjack in the Gulf during the months of March, April, and May.
+Amendment 15 (with EA, RIR, and RFA), implemented in 1998, established a fixed closed season for the commercial harvest of greater amberjack in the Gulf during March, April, and May.